FAQs

 The waterline replacement process involves excavation to expose the old line, removal of the existing line, installation of the new line, connection to the existing network, backfilling the trench, compaction, and site restoration.
 Finally, water quality tests are conducted before reestablishing regular water supply.

-The duration for replacing a waterline can vary depending on factors such as the size of the line, length of replacement, ground conditions, depth of bury, and the density of other buried infrastructure, resulting in construction corridors that may take several weeks to several months to complete.
+The duration for replacing underground infrastructure can vary depending on factors such as the size of the line(s), length of replacement, ground conditions, depth of burial, and the density of other buried infrastructure, resulting in construction corridors that may take several weeks to several months to complete.
+In some areas, only water lines will be replaced, and in others, where sewer lines need to be separated from storm lines, there will be additional work.
 Once new construction corridors are announced, an estimated timeline will be provided; however, it is crucial to understand that these dates are subject to change and are intended to offer a rough estimate of the expected work duration.

 What kind of pipe is being replaced?
 What is it being replaced with?